GabinDDL/Math-Info-L3-Project/README.md

 ... ... ... ... ...
 mw1 mw2 mw3 ... mwl
 ```
-With t the maximal time, l the length of the grid, w the width, each variable n the color of node at the position x and y of the initial grid,
+With t the maximal time, l the length of the grid, w the width, c the number of color, and each variable n the color of node at the position x and y of the initial grid,
+smaller than c + 1 and greatest than -1.
 \# the separator between the initial grid and the final grid, and each variable m the color of node at the position x and y of the final grid.